stanley-1/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-primary">
 **:mag_right: Format:**
 `edit INDEX t/`
-* Deletes all categories tagged to the person at the specified `INDEX`.
+* Deletes all tags binded to the contact at the specified `INDEX`.
-* The index refers to the index number shown on the displayed person list.
+* `INDEX` refers to the index number shown on the displayed contact list.
-* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be an **integer ranging from 1 to the last index of the contact list**
 </div>

 <div markdown="block" class="alert alert-success">
 **:heavy_check_mark: Example:** `edit 2 t/`

-Deletes all tags associated with the 2nd person on the displayed person list.
+Deletes all tags associated with the 2nd contact on the displayed list.
 ![07_delete_tags](images/UG/07_delete_tags.png)
 </div>